Practice at Tula

 Tula comes from the Sanskrit word tulā, meaning balance, equal measure, and to weigh with care.
 We hold yoga as a practice of returning to that balance, not through striving or performance, but through awareness, discernment, and embodied presence.
 Through movement, breath, rest, mindfulness, and study, we support a deeper relationship with body, mind, heart and inner life.

-We approach yoga as a path of listening, feeling, inquiry, and relationship with the self.
-Movement is part of the practice, but it is not the whole of it.
-The deeper aim is to become more present, more connected, and more attuned to what is happening in the body, breath, mind, and heart.
+We approach yoga as a practice of awareness, curiosity, and exploration.
+Movement is part of the practice, but not the whole of it.
+The deeper aim is to become more present, more connected, and more attuned to what is happening in the body, breath, mind, heart, and inner experience.

-Tula is also a place of practice and learning.
-Classes here are not offered as one off fitness experiences, but as opportunities to study yourself through the practices of yoga.
-Each class is both a practice session and a learning space, where students are invited to build understanding over time through repetition, reflection, and embodied experience.
+Tula is a place of both practice and learning.
+Classes are not offered simply as one-off fitness experiences, but as opportunities to study yourself through yoga.
+We teach in ways that support mindfulness, self-study, and stronger interoception, helping students strengthen their ability to sense, listen, and respond from within.

 What you can expect